Submission of information on hazardous mixtures to poison centres

 • Guidelines for harmonized information regarding emergency medical care.

-Reporting of data for chemicals using the ISK web application under Article 35 of the Chemicals Act (obligation for Slovenian producers and importers into Slovenia) remains unchanged.
+Reporting of data for chemicals using the ISK web application under Article 35 of the Chemicals Act (obligation for Slovenian producers and importers) remains unchanged.

 Helpdesk for users